Q: I was born in Saudi Arabia and need a certified copy of my birth certificate. How do I do this?

 Q: When does the ABI "term" start and end?

 A: ABI's Board term begins on November 1 following a reunion and runs through October 31 after the next reunion.
-The current Board term began on November 1, 2009, and will end on October 31, 2011.
-The next term starts on November 1, 2011, and will end on October 31, 2013.
+The current Board term began on November 1, 2023, and will end on October 31, 2025.

 Q: When is AdBak due?

 A: The AdBak term goes for 2 years from your payment date, and is good until January 1.
-So, if you pay your adbak at any time in 2012, your membership is good until January 1, 2014.
-If you pay in 2013, you are good until January 1, 2015.
+So, if you paid your adbak at any time in 2023, your membership is good until January 1, 2025.

 Q: Can I use a credit card to pay my AdBak or reunion fees?
 I live overseas and I don't want to deal with a US check.